enriquelara11/Cyclistic/README.md

 3. We could breakup the membership.
 Different needs for different people.
 From our analysis we can see differences between annual and casual riders, so we could create a memebership that is appealing for a larger group of customers.
 A seasonal membership could be one example.

 ## Share
 I was able to develop a presentation where I could convey all of my findings utilizing visuals created in R and some in Tableau.
-I'm happy to share my creation with you via this link.
+I'm happy to share my creation with you via this [link](https://github.com/enriquelara11/Cyclistic/blob/main/Presentation.pdf).

-Thank you for looking at my project!
-I hope you enjoyed it as much as I did!
+Thank you for taking your time to look at my project!
+I hope you enjoyed it as much as I did! 😁📊